juliusvega998/discord_update/README.md

 # Discord Cron Updater
-Contains a bash script to automatically update your discord on boot on linux
+Contains a bash script to automatically update discord on linux on boot using cron

 ## Installation
 Clone this repository: